0xPolygon/polygon-docs/docs/tools/wallets/venly/index.md

 ## Key Features

-- Support Web and Mobile
+- Support web and mobile.
-- Offers social logins
+- Offers social logins.
-- Offers fiat-on-ramp
+- Offers fiat-on-ramp.
-- Supports both Polygon and Ethereum
+- Supports both Polygon and Ethereum.
-- Supports NFTs (ERC721 and ERC1155) on Polygon
+- Supports NFTs (ERC721 and ERC1155) on Polygon.
-- Easy to integrate using Web3
+- Easy to integrate using Web3.
-- Built for a mainstream audience
+- Built for a mainstream audience.
-- Offers in-app customer support
+- Offers in-app customer support.

 ## Getting Started